biiconsulting/icji/README.md

   var $icji = jQuery.noConflict(true);
   var log = log4javascript.getDefaultLogger();
   log.setLevel(log4javascript.Level.ALL);
-  log4javascript.setEnabled(false);  // This turns off logging.
-If you want logging to run, comment this line. log.trace("This is a debugging message from the log4javascript in-page page");
+  log4javascript.setEnabled(false); // If you want JS logging to run, comment this line. log.trace("This is a debugging message from the log4javascript in-page page");
 </script>
 ```